Statement Plants: 7 Big Houseplants With Even Bigger Impact

 Popular citrus tree varieties like the Meyer lemon have classic yellow fruits that grow plump and round—you’ll be surprised those branches can hold them up!
 Other interesting varieties, like the variegated pink lemon, have yellow and green striped fruits with vibrant pink flesh and stunning green and cream splashed leaves.

 If you’re on the hunt for the best large plants for your home that already tower overhead, or you’d like a young plant for a long-term project that’s easy on the budget, SummerWinds has got you covered!
-Visit one of our three locations in California to see what’s in store for 2021!
+Visit one of our five locations in California to see what’s in store!